-Administration of CE Elective Courses - Due to the COVID-19 pandemic, previously approved CE courses were offered via webinar-based platforms to much success.
-Live classes ceased for CE Providers.
-Online CE courses continued as scheduled.
-Liveremote CE courses continue to be offered in the place of strictly live courses.
+Administration of CE Elective Courses - Due to the COVID-19 pandemic, many previously approved classroom CE courses switched to a live webinar-based platform which was welcomed with much success.
+In addition, as restrictions eased up this fiscal year, CE Providers were able to resume with in-person classroom offerings of CE courses.

 The Commission provided administrative information to elective course providers and licensees, assisted providers in submissions, reviewed submitted applications, reviewed submitted curriculum, made recommendations, and assisted with records management.
 The new Education System continues to provide real estate licensees with the ability to view the number of CE hours required and earned for the current licensing period, their CE history, and the ability to search for future CE courses offered by approved CE providers.
 However, as stated above, the Education System continues to deal with issues in delivery of information.
 Real estate licensees are also able to access and reprint their own course completion certificates for the current and previous biennium.

-Additionally, real estate principal brokers and brokers-in-charge are able to monitor and view current CE hours, CE history, and the license status of all licensees associated with the brokerage.
-This system is updated daily.
+Additionally, real estate principal brokers and brokers-in-charge can monitor and view current CE hours, CE history, and the license status of all licensees associated with the brokerage.
+This system is updated daily and allows principal brokers to stay accountable for their associated licensees.